jonah-ramponi/ml-notes/content/posts/lora.md

 tags: [fine-tuning, training]
 ---

 Let's consider a weight matrix $W$.
 Typically, the weight matrices in a dense neural networks layers have full-rank.
 Full-rank means many different things mathematically.
-I think the easiest explanation of a $d$-dimensional matrix $(let's consider a square matrix, M \in \mathbb{R}^{d,d})$ being full-rank is one in which the columns could be used to span (hit every point) in $d$-dimensional space.
+I think the easiest explanation of a $d$-dimensional matrix (let's consider a square matrix $,M \in \mathbb{R}^{d,d}$) being full-rank is one in which the columns could be used to span (hit every point) in $d$-dimensional space.
 If you consider $d=3$, a matrix like

 \begin{equation}
     M = \begin{pmatrix}